sirkirby/TFSChanges/README.md

     	<value>TFSIntegration</value>
     </setting>

 You need a minimum of two rows that which have columns that match the [Preferences](TFSChanges/Preferences.cs) class.
 Azure tables can have any structure, but for the automatic serialization and deserialization to work, you need those class properties at minimum.
-The PartitionKey is static, `TFSChanges` for production and `TFSChanges_Text` for testing.
+The PartitionKey is static, `TFSChanges` for production and `TFSChanges_Test` for testing.
 The RowKey should match the [assembly](TFSChanges/Properties/AssemblyInfo.cs) version, ex `1.1.0.0`

 - LastChecked (used as the placeholder for polling)
 - TfsUser (tfs service username **you must enable alternate credentials in your profile, this is not your ms account id**)